Justin A. Kesselman

 - Represented publicly held bank in complex misrepresentation case against accounting firm.

 - Counsel in partnership dispute resulting in ouster of hostile partner and consolidation of ownership.

 - Defended multiple attorneys in disciplinary proceedings before Board of Bar Overseers.

 Memberships and Boards

-- Boston Bar Association, Bankruptcy Section Steering Committee
+- Boston Bar Association, Bankruptcy Section, Co-Chair of Public Policy Committee

 - Local Rules Advisory Committee, United States Bankruptcy Court for the District of Massachusetts